robotframework/SeleniumLibrary/CONTRIBUTING.rst

 instead of creating them based on the master branch.
 This is especially important if you plan to work on multiple pull requests at the same time.

+This project requires that pull request contains linear history of commits and we do not allow that pull request contains merge commits or other noise.
+This helps the review process and makes the maintenance easier for the project administrators.
+Generally it is recommended to do `git pull --rebase`  instead of the `git pull --merge` when there is need pull changes from upstream.

 Coding conventions
 ------------------